Improving Safety and Bus Parking on Rankin and Margan Avenues, New Lynn

 To accommodate growth in bus frequency and the requirement for more bus break stops in the area

-To respond to these concerns, we’re creating more bus parking and break stops on Margan Avenue and changing the road layout to improve safety and access for residents.
+To respond to your concerns, we’re moving most bus parking to Margan Ave, creating designated bus break stops, and making road layout changes to improve safety and access for residents.

 Shortening the current bus parking area on Rankin Avenue